 NOTE: What a wonderful trip to Adelaide.
 Met all my expectations and them some.
 The whole experience is one I would recommend to anyone wanting to further their knowledge on Military history.

 5-9 November 2019 – Adelaide – meeting with Virtual War Memorial South Australia.
 They have an amazing website and I will be sharing information with them re a nurse and three soldiers originally from South Australia, enlisted in the First World War and who all ended up at the Kyoomba Sanatorium.
 Attending Remembrance Day commemorations in Adelaide on the 11th November.

 One of the greatest gifts bestowed upon me is the love of books.

 I can remember staying at my grandparents, and after lights out at night-time, sneaking my head under the covers and reading for hours by the light of my torch.

 My parents always gave us books for birthdays and Christmas.
 I was the middle child in a family of six, so there was a wide range of books for me to read.

 After qualifying as a library technician in 1990, I worked in libraries for over 20 years.
-I also worked in all aspects of newspaper publishing, and travelled around the east coast of Australia as an advertising consultant.
+I have also worked in all aspects of newspaper publishing, and travelled around the east coast of Australia as an advertising consultant.

 In 2006, while working as manager of a bowls club in Queensland, I was faced with the challenge of finding information about other clubs for travelling bowlers.
 There was no relevant information available, so I drew on my grounding in library and information services, and took the gigantic step of publishing the first and only national lawn bowls directory.
-Ten years later, this is still thriving.
+Twelve years later, this is still thriving.